CAIDA/mapkit-traceroute-bdrmapit-pipeline/README.md

 The final output of bdrmapIT is in `output/bdrmapit_output.csv`; the last two columns are for internal debugging and should be ignored.

 # Parallel Execution Note
-Any of the above steps may be concatenated to run in sequence by separating them with a semicolon.
+Any of the above steps (except for screen creation) may be concatenated to run in sequence by separating them with a semicolon.
 For instance, to run steps 5.2 - 5.3:

 `python create-json-config-and-run-bdrmapit.py; python convert-sql-to-csv.py`